The Tassie Ride, Australia - Horse Riding Holidays and Safaris

 Today you’ll see a completely different side of Narawntapu National Park.
 A long, steady climb along the Grass Tree Track and through the tranquil coastal forest offers opportunities to trot and canter, with views over the azure-blue waters of Bass Strait, Narawntapu National Park, the Tamar River Valley, the Great Western Tiers (seen from the opposite direction of your Cradle Mountain ride!) and, on a clear day, the high plateau of Table Cape.

-In the early afternoon, you’ll bid farewell to your wonderful horse, pack your bags and head to the Western Tiers Distillery for lunch.
+In the early afternoon, you’ll bid farewell to your wonderful horse, pack your bags and head to the Tamar Valley Wine Centre for lunch.
 Finally, you’ll be returned to Launceston for your onward travels.

 • Three Day Ride - Day 1